ansrali/data422-group-project/project.daily.md

 # Project diary - Group Asclepius
 __(Ansar Ali, Jeffrey Chi & Jinze(Jerry) Zhou)__

+## 28-10-2022
+**Jinze(Jerry)** recommends that the report be reorganized to follow the following structure.
+- Purpose
+- Data source
+- Data Wrangling
+- Result
+**Jerry** asked if it was possible for ali to use the following template to display online data: https://shiny.rstudio.com/gallery/nz-trade-dash.html

 ## 27-10-2022
 **Ansar** wrote the code to automate and scrape total imports & exports data from InfoShare portal of Statistics New Zealand.